- Home

 There are many avenues to finding a job in Australia.
 The two main avenues for people in New Zealand are Australian newspapers and internet-based sites.

-Positions Vacant usually appears in Saturday newspapers.
-Australian papers are available at the main Public libraries in Wellington and Auckland.
-Additionally, several newsagents in the larger New Zealand cities sell Australian newspapers, but if your local agent does not already, you may be able to order them.
+Positions vacant usually appears in Saturday newspapers.
+Australian papers are available at the main public libraries in Wellington and Auckland.
+Additionally, several newsagents in the larger New Zealand cities sell Australian newspapers.
+If your local newsagent does not already stock these newspapers, they may be able to order them for you.

 There are hundreds of career and employment agencies on the internet.
 Some agencies have listings of available positions, others will take your CV and match you to available positions.
-Most major government agencies and corporate companies have their own websites with positions vacant / careers sections.
-One Australia-wide website called Australian Jobsearch has government positions vacant for all of Australia, across many diferent employment areas.
-A site that lists many of the job websites in Australia is Jobsearch.
-Another employment search engine is career jet.
+Most major government agencies and corporate companies have their own websites with positions vacant/careers sections.
+Australian JobSearch lists vacancies in Government departments across Australia.
+Other useful websites include Jobsearch and Careerjet.

 For doctors wishing to work in Australia, more information is available at www.doctorconnect.gov.au.